freeCodeCamp/freeCodeCamp/guide/english/certifications/javascript-algorithms-and-data-structures/basic-algorithm-scripting/truncate-a-string/index.md

     if (str.length <= num)
       return str;

 *   If our `if` statement above fails, we move to the `else`, where we are going to return a "slice" of the string.
 The slice method extracts a section of a string and returns a new string.
 Here we pass 0 as the starting point for our slice.
-To determine the endpoint, we use a ternary operator: `num > 3 ? num - 3 : num`.
-In our ternary, if `num` is larger than 3, we must factor in the three dots to our total length, and thus we end our slice at `num-3`.
-If num is less than or equal to 3, our slice gets an end variable of just `num`.
+The endpoint for our slice is the `num`.
 Finally, the `'...'` is appended to the end of our new string and is returned.

     } else {
-        return str.slice(0, num > 3 ? num - 3 : num) + '...';
+        return str.slice(0, num) + '...';
       }

 *   **NOTE** In order to understand the above code, you need to understand how a Ternary Operator works.
 The Ternary Operator is frequently used as a shortcut for the `if` statement and follows this format: `condition ? expr1 : expr2`.
 If the `condition` evaluates to true, the operator returns the value of `expr1`.
 Otherwise, it returns the value of `expr2`.